Ignition Community Live with Travis and Kevin

 Kevin: Hey Travis, we had a few questions come in already, and I think we have a really large number of attendees here, I know that we had over a 1,000 people sign up for this, so these questions will probably keep coming in.
 I wanted to answer a couple of them very quickly.
 “So how long will 8.0 be supported for?”
 Since 8.0 is not a long-term support release, your next step for upgrades is to go to 8.1.
 So 8.0 support ends with the release of 8.1; that said, we are planning on doing one more release of 8.0, just to get some of the last-minute features and updates in there.
 So 8.0.17, will be coming probably, right after 8.1.0, but we're not planning on any updates after that, and just like 7.9 was supported for five years, 8.1 is going to be supported for five years, with LTS release.

 Kevin: There's a question about containers, we're going to get to that, shortly.
 So you can re-ask that, when we get to that section, if that's still a question.
 “And is IU going to be updated for 8.1?”
-Yes, we have some new features, and so it's going to have some new components, it's very similar to 8.0, because we don't have...
+Yes, we have some new features, and so it's going to have some new components.
+It's very similar to 8.0, because we don't have...
 We're so focused on stability and improvements here, that the list of features that we have going into 8.1, is more limited than it was 7.9 to 8.0, for example.
-And so the upgrade test, for folks who already certified, is going to be much, much simpler, just going from 8.0 to 8.1.
+And so the upgrade test, for folks who are already certified, is going to be much, much simpler, just going from 8.0 to 8.1.

 Travis: All right, perfect.
 So now, we talked about 8.1 in terms of the LTS and the performance and stability.
 We're now, we're going to look at the features.
 And first look is gonna be on Perspective, in particular.
 And there are three features that I wanna highlight here.
 The first one is Perspective Workstation.
 And this is a new way to be able to see your Perspective session.
 This will be running as a desktop application on Windows or Linux or Mac machine, where it has an embedded browser.
 So it's a wrap around the browser here.

 Travis: So before we go into that in more detail, I do want to explain the Perspective Module.
 It brings three different ways that we can launch the client to the session.
 And the module itself is running on the Ignition Gateway, and that's where you create your projects.
 These are just the ways in which we can actually see that and launch the application.
 The first being mobile, and these are with the iOS and Android apps that are available on the App Store, so you can get the Ignition Perspective apps.
 And that allows us to utilize the phones and their sensors, GPS and camera, accelerometer and more.
 So that's a great way to launch Perspective.
-The second is browser, of course.
+The second is the browser, of course.
 This is the standard way most people will launch Perspective.
-And I'll be using any modern browser, so Chrome, Firefox, Safari, et cetera.
+And I'll be using any modern browser, such as Chrome, Firefox, Safari, et cetera.
 So any device that has a modern browser, we can go and launch the Perspective session on and be able to really interact with that application.

 Travis: The third is now a new way that we can launch Perspective, and that is with Workstation, and this is really specifically for HMI terminals where we have a desktop application that is running this instead of it being a browser on those machines.
 So we'll get into that in a little more detail here.
 So Workstation is part of the Perspective, of the full Perspective Module, just another way we can launch the client there.
 It could be added to any existing license.
 So if you already have a license with that license you’ll be able to view it in mobile and do it in the browser, you can also then license it to view it in Workstation.
 And we did that so that some people might just want Workstation, they might just want mobile, they might just want browser, you can license it for one of those three there, but you're just licensing the module on the server.
 And of course, if you get the full, unlimited module, you can launch any way that you'd like with any kind of mode there.